tatsuikeda/internet_connection_monitor/README.md

 ## Description

 This Python script monitors your internet connection by pinging a specified server at regular intervals.
-It logs the connection status, sends email notifications when the connection is lost, and displays macOS notifications for status changes.
+It logs the connection status and queues email notifications when the connection is lost, sending them once the connection is restored.

 ## Features

 - Real-time connection status monitoring
-- Email notifications on connection loss
+- Queued email notifications on connection loss, sent when connection is restored
-- macOS desktop notifications for status changes (macOS only)
 - Logging to both console and file
 - Customizable check interval and target server
 - Test email functionality